Suicaine Gratifaction

-Suicaine Gratifaction is the third solo album from former The Replacements leader Paul Westerberg.
+Suicaine Gratifaction is the third solo album from former Replacements leader Paul Westerberg.

 Co-producer Don Was had admired Westerberg for years.
 He used Westerberg's solo debut, 14 Songs, as daily inspiration while producing the Rolling Stones' Voodoo Lounge.
 Westerberg once claimed that he had originally been interested in working with Quincy Jones.

 Regarding the album's strange title, Westerberg said, "I don't want to think about it too deeply other than the fact that it seems wrong, and therefore it's attractive to me."